 Extreme Adventure in the Alberni Valley

-Write your own definition of extreme, then set off to explore this collection of heart-pumping, muscle-building, memory-making adventures.
+Write your own definition of extreme adventure, then set off to explore this collection of heart-pumping, muscle-building, memory-making adventures.
 Go solo and meet some new friends or bring your crew and attack the experience.

 The Alberni Valley has three distinct sets of mountain biking trails: City Trails in Port Alberni (12 trails), Coombs Candy northeast of Port Alberni (37 trails), and the Sproat Lake system (12 trails).
 Practice your jumps and other skills at the Cougar Smith Bike Skills Park in Port Alberni.